 Julie is interested in knowledge exchange within the agricultural community and knowledge and co-innovation processes in the context of sustainable agriculture with particular reference to soil management.
 Her main research interests are concerned with the application of perspectives such as Agricultural Knowledge and Innovation Systems, socio-technical transitions, behavioural studies (farmer knowledge, attitudes and motivations).
 She has used stakeholder engagement methods to involve farming and supply chain actors in a range of European research projects (FP7 and H2020) which explore how to improve the effectiveness of support (research translation, policy, advice, peer-to peer learning etc) for agricultural soil management.
 These projects include: Sustainable farm Management Aimed at Reducing Threats to Soils under climate change (SmartSOIL); SoilCare for profitable and sustainable crop production in Europe (SoilCare) ; Preventing and Remediating Degradation of Soils in Europe through Landcare (RECARE).
 More about her and her research here.

-Stephen is a PhD candidate based in the departments of Geography and Biosciences at the University of Nottingham.
-His project aims to take a transdisciplinary approach to the study of soil quality in the East Midlands of England by using methods from both social and soil science disciplines, as well as drawing upon academic and none academic bodies of knowledge.
-This involves interviews with farmers, participatory exercises and observation as well as soil quality analysis using a range of physical, chemical and biological indicators.
-His interest in soil, the environment and inter/transdisciplinary research comes from an MSc in Environmental Management (University Of Nottingham) and a BSc in Human and Physical Geography (University Of Reading). www.nottingham.ac.uk/esrc-dtc/people/index.aspx
+Stephen is a Researcher at the University of Sheffield.
+His PhD at the University of Nottingham took a transdisciplinary approach to the study of soil quality in the East Midlands of England by using methods from both social and soil science disciplines, as well as drawing upon academic and none academic bodies of knowledge.
+This involved interviews with farmers, participatory exercises and observation as well as soil quality analysis using a range of physical, chemical and biological indicators.
+His interest in soil, the environment and inter/transdisciplinary research comes from an MSc in Environmental Management (University Of Nottingham) and a BSc in Human and Physical Geography (University Of Reading). https://uk.linkedin.com/in/stephen-jones-3904b254

 Matthew Kearnes is an Australian Research Council Future Fellow and member of the of Environmental Humanities Group at the School of Humanities and Languages, University of New South Wales.
 Before arriving at UNSW he held post-doctoral positions at the Department of Geography at the Open University and the Centre for the Study of Environmental Change/Department of Sociology at Lancaster University.
 Most recently he held a Research Councils UK Fellowship at the Institute of Hazard, Risk and Resilience/Department of Geography, Durham University.
 Matthew's research is situated between the fields of Science and Technology Studies (STS), human geography and contemporary social theory.
 His current work is focused on the social and political dimensions of technological and environmental change, including ongoing work on the development of negative emission strategies and soil carbon sequestration.
 He has published widely on the ways in which the development of novel and emerging technologies is entangled with profound social, ethical and normative questions.
 Matthew is an editor of Science, Technology and Society (Sage) and serves on the management committee of the international open-access journal, Environmental Humanities (Duke, environmentalhumanities.org) and on the advisory panel for Science as Culture (Taylor & Francis).
 His website is here.